 Where will the electricity come from?

 Solar panels are the ideal method for this group.
-Israel has been involved with building solar plants in the United States for years.
+Israel has been involved in building solar plants in the United States for years.
 They also have nuclear power, which is a very clean way to create electricity.

 How does it work? – think cell phones